 - Are the portfolio interventions causing a significant change in the lives of the intended beneficiaries? - How did the portfolio interventions cause higher-level effects (such as changes in social norms or systems)?
-To what extent have impacts contributed to equal power relations between people of different genders? - Are all the intended target groups, including the most disadvantaged and vulnerable, benefiting equally from the portfolio interventions? - Are the portfolio interventions transformative does it create enduring changes in norms including gender norms - and systems, whether intended or not?
-Are the interventions leading to other changes, including "scalable" or "replicable" results?
-How will
+To what extent have impacts contributed to equal power relations between people of different genders? - Are all the intended target groups, including the most disadvantaged and vulnerable, benefiting equally from the portfolio interventions?

+Are the portfolio interventions transformative - does it create enduring changes in norms - including gender norms - and systems, whether intended or not?
 Are the interventions leading to other changes, including "scalable" or "replicable" results?
-How wil the interventions contribute to changing society for the better?
+How will the interventions contribute to changing society for the better?